 Commit to continuous learning

-While I’m generally interested in a lot of things, I only keep a few interests at a time because I believe things are only worth doing if you can do them well.
+While I’m generally interested in many things, I only keep a few interests at a time because I believe things are only worth doing if you can do them well.

 Broaden your experience